hyperlane-dev/hyperlane-ai/dataset/dataset.md

 ///
 /// - `&Ident` - The context identifier to use for stream access
 /// - `&str` - The stream method to call (e.g., "http_from_stream" or "ws_from_stream")
-/// - `&FromStreamData` - The FromStreamData containing buffer size and variable name
+/// - `&FromStreamData` - The FromStreamData containing request config and variable name
 /// - `&[Stmt]` - The statements to execute when data is successfully read
 ///
 /// # Returns